wyhinton/wyhinton.github.io/_posts/2025-11-11-Customizing-Plinky-Synth-Firmware.md

     //...
 ```

-### Uploading Custom Firmware
+### 3. Build and Upload Custom Firmware

 I'm able to ascertain that the bulk of development for Plinky has occurred on Mac/Linux, so building on Windows using cmake was a bit of a tooling nightmare.
-The most surefire way to get a build to work is by installing [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), which to those unfamiliar with STM32 is something of a hybrid between Visual Studio and Arduino IDE.
+The most surefire way to get a build to work is by installing [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html), which is something of a hybrid between Visual Studio and Arduino IDE but just for STM32 microcontrollers.

 **Prerequisites**
 - Install STM32CubeIDE - Download free from ST's website